benjbuch/octo_waffle/part_11-tidying_tables.md

     ## 2 replicate_1  conc_2          0.941        2.90
     ## 3 replicate_1  conc_3         -0.307        3.37

-You can check out more examples in the [`tidyr` vignette on pivoting](https://tidyr.tidyverse.org/dev/articles/pivot.html).
+You can check out more examples in the `tidyr` [vignette on pivoting](https://tidyr.tidyverse.org/dev/articles/pivot.html).

 ### Uniting and Splitting Columns

-The `tidyr::unite(...)` function takes multiple column names and pastes the column contents together.
+`tidyr::unite(...)` takes the values form multiple columns and pastes them together side-by-side.

 ``` r
 plate_1 %>%